goruck/foodcomputer/README.md

 "water ph" | "water_potential_hydrogen"
 "water temperature" | "water_temperature"
 "water level high" | "water_level_high"

-# Alexa Skills, AWS Lambda and S3
-The JSON in this repo's ask directory can be used in your dev account to create the Alexa skill and the JavaScript in the lambda directory will need to run in your own lambda instance (using node.js as the runtime) as it serves as the intent handler for the skill.

-To write your own version of this skill you need to set up an Amazon applications developer account and an Amazon Web Services account.
-See this excellent [tutorial](https://github.com/alexa/alexa-cookbook/tree/master/handling-responses/dialog-directive-delegate#title) for an example of how to do this and get started writing Alexa skills.
-I used the [Alexa Skills Kit SDK for Node.js](https://www.npmjs.com/package/alexa-sdk) to develop this application.

-I'm using AWS S3 to temporary store images from the PFC's cameras and the plots of PFC variable data over time from Plotly service.
-This is required since the Alexa service needs a URL to an image to be displayed.
-I needed to setup a S3 bucket for this purpose and give the lambda service permission to access it, see [this](http://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) for how to do that.

-# OpenAg Brain
-I've made modifications to the openag_brain source to facilitate integration with Alexa and although some of these changes have been integrated into the official openag_brain repo, to get the latest you should use my "cv" [fork](https://github.com/goruck/openag_brain/tree/cv) of openag_brain.

-# Computer Vision
-I'm using openag_cv for CV development.
-I've also made modifications to the openag_cv source to get it to work with an integrated openag_brain configuration, so you need to use my [fork](https://github.com/goruck/openag_cv) of openag_cv.

-# Plotly
-I'm using a fantastic plotting service called [Plotly](https://plot.ly/) to generate plots from the PFC's database upon a user request to Alexa.
-I needed to setup a free Plotly account to use it.
-The lambda code sends the PFC data to the Plotly service which returns a png image.
-The latency of the service tends to be a second or two but I've seen it as long as five seconds.
-Although this is not the bottleneck to show a PFC variable plot to the user it can be optimized by running the Plotly code in the lambda instance.
-This would required it to be compiled as a node package and uploaded with the rest of my handler code to lambda.

 # Licensing
 Everything here is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).